SvenGDK/OrbisPro/README.md

 ## Read before using
 OrbisPro is on a ALPHA stage, so many bugs can occur and you probably need to restart the application.</br>
-This build is only optimized for FHD 1920x1080, other resolutions will be added on later builds.</br>
 BIOS files are still required to use emulators like PS1, PS2, ...
 Read the 'BIOS Setup' below.</br>
 The PS3 firmware can be downloaded and installed directly with RPCS3 (Thanks for this command!)</br>
-A Steam Deck optimized version will be available too.

 Mimimum Requirements (To play any games up to PS2 and similar) :
 - 4 GB RAM